 Hormones are our body’s messengers.
-Responsible for a wide array of effects on our body (involved from the earliest stages of sexual development to late stages of life), our hormonal system must be functioning optimally if we hope to feel well long-term.
-Here at NY Center for Integrative Medicine in Brooklyn, we offer a variety of solutions to optimize men’s and women’s hormonal health.
+Responsible for a wide array of effects on our body (involved from the earliest stages of sexual development to late stages of life), our hormonal system must function optimally if we hope to feel well long term.
+Here at the New York Center for Integrative Medicine, we offer a variety of solutions to optimize men’s and women’s hormonal health.

 - Unexplained weight gain or loss